saikatmahapatra/html-css-js-ui-fundamental/README.md

-# JavaScript/UI proof-of-concepts and Interview hands-on
+# HTML5, CSS3, JavaScript based UI proof-of-concepts and Interview hands-on

 Learn new technologies related to JavaScript & UI and implement here